fenjas/Kafka/README.md

 # Kafka Testing
-This project demonstrates how to set up Apache Kafka on Windows and how to use C# code in terms of generating and consuming messages.
+This project demonstrates how to set up Apache Kafka on Windows and how C# code in terms of generating and consuming messages.

 # Environment